ARM-software/psa-api/doc/storage/appendix/sra.rst

 The adversarial models that are in scope depend on the product requirements.
 To ensure that the |API| can be used in a wide range of systems, this assessment considers adversarial models `AM.0`, `AM.1`, and `AM.2` to be in-scope.

-Code in the RoT partitions is assumed to be trustworthy - and any untrustworthy code running in that partition already has complete control of the target - therefore in `AM.1` this SRA only considers threats from malicious actors running in :term:`Non-secure Processing Environment`.
+Code in the RoT partitions is assumed to be trustworthy - and any untrustworthy code running in :term:`PRoT` partitions already has complete control of the target - therefore in `AM.1` this SRA only considers threats from malicious actors running in :term:`Non-secure Processing Environment`.

 .. _sra-threats: